The Military in Denmark: Small but Mighty Force Keeping the Peace

 Greenland and Faroe Islands Defense

-These autonomous territories are crucial for Denmark’s strategic interests in the North Atlantic and Arctic regions.
+Denmark’s defense responsibilities extend to Greenland and the Faroe Islands, two autonomous territories vital to the nation’s strategic interests in the North Atlantic and Arctic regions.

 Domestic and Regional Security